Planning a trip to Krabi? As one of the most beautiful beach destinations in Southeast Asia, you simply can’t pass it up.

 Let’s start with the Centara Ao Nang Beach & Spa Krabi.
 With all of the 5-star amenities you could want, you’d never suspect that this is only a 4-star resort.

-Enjoy an amazing location, free breakfast, and very friendly staff at Centara Ao Nang Beach & Spa Krabi.
+Enjoy an amazing location with landscaped tropical gardens, air-conditioning, free WiFi, free breakfast, and very friendly staff at Centara Ao Nang Beach & Spa Krabi.
 You’ll pay between $150-350 per night depending on your room selection.

 Note: Sometimes this resort can blast loud music.
 Don’t hesitate to ask them to turn it down.